reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 ## Stream Mapping Operations
 Mapping Operations are intermediate operations and transform each element of a stream with the help of a predicate function:
 ### map Operation
-The map function a stream consisting of the results of applying the given function to the elements of this stream
+The map function returns a stream consisting of the results of applying the given function to the elements of a stream.
+In this example, we use the `map()` operation to get a stream of the numeric category codes of a stream of category names:
 ```java
 public class StreamingApp {
   public void mapStream() {